Tower of Babel Progression, Gold, and Altar Guide

 How much do Altar upgrades cost? +

 Early basic stat upgrades can start at 100 gold for a level 0 to level 1 upgrade.
-Costs rise as upgrades level up, and players have reported midgame cases where upgrading ten level 4 blessings can cost around 7,000 gold total.
+Costs rise as upgrades level up, and later upgrades can become expensive enough that gold farming matters.

 Why do I feel stuck? +